-The fox platform has been in use from 78 to 93 and modified along the way from SN95 to NewEdge.
-You can take a 1986 Mustang and install brakes from a 2003 Cobra or interior from an 97 GT.
+The Fox Body platform has been in use from 78 to 93 and modified along the way from SN95 to NewEdge.
+You can take a 1986 Mustang and install brakes from a 2003 Cobra or interior from a 97 GT.
 You can turbo or supercharge the Windsor 5.0, or swap it out for a 351 or a Modular or even the new 430HP Coyote.
-There are so many parts available for the foxbody Mustang from the aftermarket or even borrowing parts from other generation Mustangs that the possibilities are almost endless.
+There are so many parts available for the Foxbody Mustang from the aftermarket or even borrowing parts from other generation Mustangs that the possibilities are almost endless.
 The fox Mustang was instrumental in developing a strong market for aftermarket racing parts and it still has a strong following!

 You can do anything from concourse restoration to a road racer, drag racer or even a drift car.
 There are a lot of parts for suspension, drivetrain, brakes and plenty of factory replacement parts available from sites like LMR.
 There’s so much support from aftermarket parts to a huge community of fox Mustang owners willing to help out when they can.